Prefix delegation for Amazon EC2 network interfaces - Amazon Elastic Compute Cloud

 Take the following into consideration when you use prefixes:

-• Network interfaces with prefixes are supported with instances built on the AWS Nitro System.
+• Network interfaces with prefixes are supported with Nitro-based instances.

 • Prefixes for network interfaces are limited to IPv6 addresses and private IPv4 addresses.